 In a different way than the small funnels above, pipettes help to transfer ingredients into containers with a small opening, such as a lip balm tube or glass dropper bottle.

-These disposable pipettes hold 3mL, a bit larger than most droppers – MUCH more efficient when creating large batches of product.
+These disposable pipettes hold 3mL, a bit larger than most droppers – MUCH more efficient when creating large batches of product as shown in this organic lip balm recipe.

 SHEET PANS

-Sheet pans make transferring multiple items much easier and efficient.
+Sheet pans make transferring multiple items much easier and more efficient.

 They’re also handy for keeping large batches level and organized if refrigerator storage is needed.